-In the following subsection we define the notion of Ordered factorization which leads to a criterion for sequentially recovering conditional probability distributions (Mohan et al. (2013); Mohan and Pearl (2014a)).
+In the following subsection, we define the notion of ordered factorization which leads to a criterion for sequentially recovering conditional probability distributions (Mohan, Pearl, and Tian 2013; Mohan and Pearl 2014a).

-3.1 Recovery by Sequential Factorization
+3.1.
+Recovery by Sequential Factorization

 The following theorem presents a sufficient condition for recovering conditional distributions of the form P(Y|X) where $\{Y, X\} \subseteq V_m \cup V_o$ .